nira-community/awesome-low-level/README.md

 #### 5. GPGPU & Parallel Computing

-GPGPU (General-Purpose Computing on Graphics Processing Units) is the practice of using GPUs for more than just rendering graphics.
-Instead of drawing images, the GPU is used to perform large-scale computations that can be broken into thousands or even millions of smaller tasks running in parallel.
+GPGPU (General-Purpose Computing on Graphics Processing Units) is about using GPUs for more than just rendering graphics.
+Instead of drawing images, you use the GPU to perform large computations that can be split into thousands or even millions of smaller tasks running in parallel.

-In this field, you'll typically work with languages and frameworks such as CUDA, OpenCL, SYCL, HIP, and C++.
-You'll learn concepts like parallel programming, threads, warps, kernels, shared memory, memory bandwidth, vectorized computation, and GPU architecture.
-Typical hardware includes NVIDIA, AMD, and Intel GPUs, often paired with powerful CPUs in high-performance computing systems.
+You'll commonly work with things like CUDA, OpenCL, SYCL, HIP, and C++.
+You'll learn concepts such as parallel programming, threads, warps, kernels, shared memory, memory bandwidth, vectorized computation, and GPU architecture.
+Common hardware includes NVIDIA, AMD, and Intel GPUs, often working together with powerful CPUs.

-> GPGPU is heavily used in areas such as scientific computing, physics simulations, computational biology, financial modeling, machine learning, artificial intelligence, image processing, and other workloads that require massive amounts of computation.
-Since GPUs contain thousands of smaller processing cores, they can often solve certain problems much faster than traditional CPUs.
+> GPGPU is widely used in areas like scientific computing, physics simulations, machine learning, AI, image processing, financial modeling, and other workloads that need a lot of computation.
+Since GPUs have many smaller processing cores that can run tasks in parallel, they can be much faster than CPUs for certain types of problems.

 - **[Awesome GPGPU](https://github.com/jslee02/awesome-gpgpu)**
 - **[Awesome GPU](https://github.com/Jokeren/Awesome-GPU)**